 Low reps with heavy weight were believed to be sub-optimal for muscle growth.
 However, studies show that this is false.
 Overall training volume is the key determinant.

-As long as the volume is increased over time, and your rep rage doesn’t go higher than 15, strength and muscle gains will follow.
+As long as you increase the volume over time, and your rep rage doesn’t go higher than 15, strength and muscle gains will follow.